djferen/Portfolio/README.md

 **Purpose**

-This `Portfolio` contains a variety of applications written in the following languages: C++, Python, and Rust.
+This `Portfolio` contains a variety of applications written in the following languages: C++ (mostly), Python (some), and Rust (little).
+Also cotained herein are build files found in CMake, Makefile, and Docker Compose in support of this project.

-The C++ portion of this `Portfolio` project contains a simple, extensible library creation and test infrastructure pattern.
-This project functions as a library creation tool in that a new C++ library may be created and tested when the following is added:
+**Virtualization for Build and Test**

-1. a *.h file in the include directory for adding library code
+The [Dockerfile](Dockerfile) was developed to create a build and test environment for the C++ code detailed below.

-2. a test*.cpp file in the test directory to test the library code
+Additionally, a Docker Compose file [docker-compose.yml](docker-compose.yml) was developed to support the build and test use cases, etc.

-3. update the `CMakeLists.txt` file to define its build and test target configurations
+Run:

-**Environments:**
+  `docker compose run build-latest`

-This supports Github Action code for building and testing on github.com and running the same Github action code locally with [act](https://github.com/nektos/act) so this can be developed and tested locally.
+  `docker compose run test-latest`

-**General Setup Instructions:**
+**Direct Installation of Build Dependencies**

-A C/C++ development environment with `CMake`, `C++` compiler, `Make` and `gtest`, etc. are all needed to be installed.
+Warning: This command will modify your environment by installing sofware so it is recommended you do this in a virtual environment!

 Install prerequisites with: `make install-prerequisites`